Kahstan/Lyrical/README.md

 The lyricsAPI used is available on Apiary.io: http://docs.lyricsovh.apiary.io/

 You will have to register an account with google developers to generate a API key.
-You will require an APIKEY in order to use the app for Youtube.
+You will require an API key in order to use the app for Youtube.
 The YoutubeAPI used is is available on Developers, google: https://developers.google.com/youtube/v3/docs

 ## **Challenges**